Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

    ![](../images/lab04-image7.png)

 1. Click on **Review + create**.
 After the validation passes, click on **Create**.
-Deployment times can vary but it can generally take between three to six minutes to deploy.
+Deployment times can vary, but it can generally take between three to six minutes to deploy.

 1. Monitor your deployment, but continue to the next step.